PhD Policies and Procedures

 • Communicate research results in a professional and competent manner.

 All students must complete at least nine (9) credit hours in approved courses to fulfill the Research Methods Requirement.
 All students are required to take EAHE 587 (Introduction to Qualitative Research), EDUC 505 (Introduction to Quantitative Research Methods in Education), and one additional cross-departmental graduate-level course in research methodology.
 Students with previous coursework in introductory research methods can petition to replace these introductory courses with higher-level research methodology coursework.
-(See Appendix A for a listing of suggested courses in Quantitative, Qualitative, Mixed Methods and Historiography.)
 Some academic concentrations may require additional research methods courses.
 Some student’s doctoral committees may encourage or require them to take additional methodology coursework, beyond their program’s minimum research requirements.

 Residency Requirement